isomerpages/cris-corp/news-and-events/news/_posts/2023-12-03-post-Fostering partnerships for health.md

 In Singapore, lung cancer is also one of the three most frequently diagnosed cancer among patients, and is the leading cause of cancer deaths among males.
 Of these, small cell lung cancer (SCLC) represents approximately 10 to 15% of all lung cancer patients globally.

 ![](/images/Resources_News/231203%20Year%20in%20review/3_6_STCC_Amgen.jpg)
-*STCC-Amgen collaboration in Sep 2023*
+*STCC-Amgen collaboration in September 2023*

 In September 2023, STCC and its institutional partners announced a collaboration with Amgen on a retrospective non-interventional study to better understand the biology of SCLC, using investigational tools that could expand the knowledge underpinning distinct molecular subtypes of SCLC to enable a targeted treatment approach.